divine-ray/Servilia/Items/Bottled Embers.md

 ![[Strange Flask]]

 Either acquired by magical item shop, loot, or from within [[Sepulchre]].

+When thrown uncorked, the contents spill out as a decently large puddle or covering of searing embers, hot enough to cause grievous wounds and damage clothing and footwear.

 #### Item Properties
 - Consumable
 - Healing